Assessment and Differential Diagnosis of Children

 Play-Based Engagement, Rapport Building, and Assessment Techniques for Children

 ID: 1045WEBThis webinar will explore play & art-based activities and techniques for engagement, rapport building, and assessment with children ages 6-17.
 We will review the concepts of attunement, attachment, co-regulation and the importance of the therapeutic relationship.
 Participants will learn child & adolescent friendly ways to explore important content areas during the assessment phase of therapy.
 Participants will have the opportunity to explore many of these play & art-based assessment activities experientially.
-[Elective for Child & Adolescent Mental Health Certificate]
+[Elective for Child & Adolescent Mental Health Certificate Program]

 Fee: $60.00